Misalignment causes teams to underperform, and its roots are not always easy to discern.

 When team members begin to communicate with each other, and when their knowledge of themselves and their sympathetic understanding of each other begins to grow, trust can flourish between them.
 A cultural map with insights into team dynamics provides a team with even more knowledge, motivation and resources for alignment.
 They develop a sense of belonging and shared purpose within the team.
 Everyone wants to belong to a thriving team with that kind of alignment, and Linda Berlot has discovered the mix of tools and competencies that can take teams there.
 She is a great example of an inter-culturally intelligent coach.

-Here’s hoping that more people can integrate inter-cultural intelligence into their coaching, in order to improve team effectiveness in the global workspace.
+We are hoping that more people can integrate inter-cultural intelligence into their coaching, in order to improve team effectiveness in the global workspace.